jonesor/Rage/cran-comments.md

 ## Resubmission

 This is a resubmission.
-The previous version was Archived on 2021-07-04 as check issues were not corrected in time.
+The previous version was Archived on 2021-07-04 as CRAN check issues were not corrected in time.
+The issue was that a package from `Suggests` was not used conditionally in a vignette.

-In this version I have made the corrections.
+In this version I have made the necessary corrections.
 Specifically I have:

-* Removed a vignette that required a package (`ggtern`) that was not available for some builds.
+* Removed the vignette that required `ggtern`.
 I have also removed `ggtern` from `Suggests` in the `DESCRIPTION`

 ## Test environments